-- In October 2018, U-M President Schlissel announced that U-M will pursue a path toward carbon neutrality.
+- Three (3) UMAA staff completed the SEMCOG Pollution Prevention/Good Housekeeping training, including two SWPPP facility managers. - In October 2018, former U-M President Schlissel announced that U-M will pursue a path toward carbon neutrality.
 A President's Commission on Carbon Neutrality was appointed and met in Fall/Winter 2019 to develop strategies and a timeline to achieve carbon neutrality in a fiscally responsible manner.
-A draft report of recommendations was released by the commission for public comment in December 2020. http://sustainability.umich.edu/media/files/pccn/pccn_draft_final_report.pdf - In February 2020, U-M renewed its partnership with the City of Ann Arbor, Ann Arbor Area Transportation Authority, and the Ann Arbor Downtown Development Authority to relaunch the bike share program called, ArborBike, as a year-round service.
-ArborBike consists of thirteen bike share locations, with a total of 125 bikes. - The Radrick Farms and U-M Golf courses have extensive green certifications for their responsible land management practices, including the Washtenaw County Community Partners for Clean Streams, which specifically targets water quality.
+A final report of recommendations was released by the commission in March 2021. https://planetblue.umich.edu/campus/goals/carbonneutrality/ - The Radrick Farms and U-M Golf courses have extensive green certifications for their responsible land management practices, including the Washtenaw County Community Partners for Clean Streams, which specifically targets water quality.
 They also utilize expertise from the Michigan Turfgrass Environmental Stewardship Program (MTESP), the Michigan Clean Corporate Citizens Program, the ePar environmental management system and the Audubon Cooperative Sanctuary Program.